flux-framework/flux-core/doc/man1/common/submit-exit-status.rst

 The ``flux-job attach`` command exits with the job exit status.

-In addition, ``flux-mini run`` runs until the job completes and exits with the job exit status.
+In addition, :man:`flux-run` runs until the job completes and exits with the job exit status.